How to Create a Content Marketing Strategy for Startups Affordably

 Thereby, you may have sheets for your blog, let's say, LinkedIn and Instagram, and email newsletters.
 Each table's components will vary, yet your main goal is to state the publication dates.
 That'll ensure you post consistently.

 We also recommend adding the main metrics you'd like to track to every sheet.
 That'll make the further evaluation process easier and faster.

 Apparently, this process is not too complicated.
 Anyway, you can choose the publications' frequency.
-Unfortunately, there's no perfect formula on how often to post.
-The golden rule is not to over spam.
+Unfortunately, there's no perfect formula for how often to post.
+The golden rule is not to over-spam.
 There's no need to post articles every day and make Insta posts three times per day.
 That said, posting once per month won't be enough.
 So, you have to work out your own publishing formula.